nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

-2020-3-16

 **Due to nearly everyone working from home, our bandwidth usage has doubled and most connections are much slower than usual.**

 This is especially affecting connections to the PH and Saratoga hubs in Brooklyn.
-We are working on a software fix and eventual hardware upgrades for this but it will take time.
+We have been improving this and we will be doing further upgrades

 **We ask that you limit high-bandwidth downloads (such as games or movie files) to between midnight and 10am.**

+2020-3-27

+4:00pm Speeds from our PH sector in Brooklyn have been improved.
+We realigned one sector antenna today to share coverage of the northern Prospect Heights area.

+2020-3-16

+Our bandwidth usage has doubled in the last week, and most connections are much slower than usual

 2020-3-14